 What is KPFA’s relationship with Pacifica?

-The current regime at Pacifica National, supported by Tracy Rosenberg, has declared war against KPFA’s workers and listeners.
-They have eliminated The Morning Show, KPFA’s biggest fundraiser, and most listened-to local program – putting the station’s fragile finances at risk.
-They’ve ignored thousands of phone calls and emails from outraged KPFA’s listeners.
+Until a new majority took power at Pacifica in February 2014, the past five years of rule at Pacifica have been a disaster for KPFA.
+Pacifica eliminated The Morning Show, KPFA’s biggest fundraiser, and most listened-to local program – putting the station’s fragile finances at risk, as well as other valuable arts and drama programs.
+It ignored thousands of phone calls and emails from outraged KPFA’s listeners.
 When SaveKPFA supporters raised enough money to restore The Morning Show, Pacifica refused it.
-Fundraising during KPFA’s morning hours has plummeted since The Morning Show’s removal, and the toll is projected to reach $500,000 annually.
+Fundraising during KPFA’s morning hours plummeted, with a toll projected to reach $500,000 annually.
 This loss undercuts the financial health of the entire station.
-For details, see our Recall Tracy Rosenberg page.

 What are SaveKPFA’s goals?
 As in the fight to save KPFA and the network in 1999, we oppose the Pacifica Board imposing its own agenda on KPFA.
 We have dedicated ourselves to building the station, raising funds and working for local control of our station.
 We are committed to seeking common ground with other listeners and staff who share our concerns about the state of the station.
 We need to save this precious resource.